 29B.
 Copies of certain information not to be provided (Act s.
 5.96)

-(1) A local government is not required to make available to a person copies of information referred to in section 5.94(m) or (s) unless the CEO of the local government is satisfied that the information will not be used for a commercial purpose.
+A local government must not make available to a person copies of information referred to in section 5.94(m) or (s) unless —

-(2) A request to a local government for a copy of information referred to in section 5.94(m) or (s) is to be in a form approved by the CEO of the local government.
+(a) the request for the information is made in the manner and form approved by the CEO of the local government; and

-(3) Information contained in a request referred to in subregulation (2) is to be verified by statutory declaration.
+(b) the CEO of the local government is satisfied, by statutory declaration or otherwise, that the information will not be used for commercial purposes.

-[Regulation 29B inserted in Gazette 3 May 2011 p.
-1594-5.]
+[Regulation 29B inserted in Gazette 28 Feb 2014 p.
+519.]

 Part 8 — Local government payments and gifts to members